-Nutrition information is based on pasteurized milk that has been fortified with Vitamin D, which is often added to the product before bottling.
+This nutrition information is based on pasteurized milk that has been fortified with vitamin D, which is often added to the product before it's bottled.

-Whole milk products, including raw milk, are a good source of protein, which supports many functions throughout the body including bone health.
+Milk products, including raw milk, are good sources of protein, which supports many functions throughout the body, like bone health.

-Despite its growing popularity, there are no scientifically proven benefits to drinking raw milk.
-In fact, health agencies like the Federal Dairy Administration (FDA) recommend drinking only pasteurized milk.
+Even though it's getting more popular, there are no scientifically proven benefits to drinking raw milk.
+In fact, health agencies like the FDA recommend drinking only pasteurized milk.

-However, there is plenty of research supporting the potential health benefits of milk, including:
+But there's plenty of research supporting the health benefits of milk in general, including:

-The Vitamin A in milk supports the structure and the processes of several organs located throughout the body including the heart, lungs, and kidneys.
+The vitamin A in milk supports the structure and function of several organs, including your heart, lungs, and kidneys.

-Milk is an excellent source of potassium, a mineral which has been linked to lower blood pressure and overall heart health.
+Milk is an excellent source of potassium, a mineral that has been linked to lower blood pressure and overall heart health.

-Vitamin A, which is found in all forms of cow milk, has been shown to support eye health and to reduce the risks of macular degeneration, which can affect the eyesight of people as they age.
+Vitamin A, which is found in all forms of cow's milk, has been shown to support eye health and to reduce the risks of macular degeneration, a disease that can affect the eyesight of people as they age.

-Calcium is necessary to maintain bone health in people of all ages, but research is unclear about whether milk is the best source of calcium for this purpose.
-The Vitamin A in milk may actually weaken bones.
+People of all ages need calcium to maintain bone health.
+But the research is unclear about whether milk is the best source of calcium for this purpose.
+The vitamin A in milk may actually weaken bones.

-Still, calcium is generally healthy, required by the body, and is found in milk, including raw milk.
+Still, calcium is generally important for your health and is found in milk, including raw milk.

 Potential Risks of Raw Milk

-The primary risks and side effects of raw milk relate to the lack of pasteurization, which kills harmful bacteria:
+The main risks and side effects of raw milk are related to its lack of pasteurization.

-Experts state that raw milk is not safe to drink because it can carry many dangerous germs, such as Brucella, campylobacter, cryptosporidium, E. coli, listeria, and salmonella.
-These bacteria can pose serious health problems, especially if you have an immune deficiency.
-Several outbreaks of bacterial infections were traced back to raw milk and raw milk products.
+Experts say raw milk isn't safe to drink because it can carry many dangerous germs, such as brucella, campylobacter, cryptosporidium, E. coli, listeria, and salmonella.
+These bacteria can cause serious health problems, especially if you have an immune deficiency.
+Several outbreaks of bacterial infections have been traced to raw milk and raw milk products.

-According to federal health agencies, many food scientists, and other medical and food safety professionals, the risks of consuming raw milk far outweigh the supposed health benefits, which are not supported by research.
+According to federal health agencies, many food scientists, and other medical and food safety professionals, the risks of consuming raw milk are much greater than its supposed benefits, which research doesn't support anyway.